Hardware failure is among the top causes of data loss, resulting in costly operational disruptions, financial losses and reduced productivity.

 Patches exist for a reason, often to resolve critical stability problems and other vulnerabilities that leave your systems at risk for malfunction.
 Updating your systems proactively and on a regular schedule is easy.
 Recovering from a major data loss after a system malfunction, on the other hand, is rarely so simple.

-Every type of hardware has a limited lifespan, and you can lower the risk of data loss by replacing those components before they have the chance to fail.
-This is especially true for disk drives, whose parts are constantly moving and naturally degrade over time.
+The risk of hardware failure increases as hardware ages.
+You can reduce the risk of data loss by replacing those components before they have the chance to fail.
+This is especially true for conventional spinning disk drives, whose parts are constantly moving and naturally degrade over time.

 Why wait until the drives and the data saved on them are suddenly gone?
 You know you need to replace them every few years, so adopt a preemptive strategy.
 Hot swap drives are increasingly common these days, which makes it even easier to replace old drives without upgrading to completely new servers.